Miamiohlibs/MyGuide/README.md

   - the `allowedUsersCommaSeparated` defines which users can start/stop the service on the command line using the './killapp' and './restart' scripts.
 This setting is a comma separated list, not a true JSON array, e.g.: `"root,fred,wilma"`

+  - CAS.exposeStatsOutsideCas -- default `false`.
+If set to `true`, the `/stats/` routes (for data and visualizations) will be available to non-logged in users.

 ## Initial Setup

 - run `npm install` to install Node package dependencies